 It depends who your proposed lender is.
 Lloyds has different instructions for example to Halifax.
 Should you wish to call us we can check with the appropriate lender.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Astwood Bank.
 Conveyancing may be slightly more expensive based on your lender's requirements.

 Taking into account that I am about to spend hundreds of thousands of pounds on a property in Astwood Bank I wish to talk to a solicitor about myhouse move before giving the go ahead to the firm.
 Is this something that you can arrange?

-This is something that we encourage - we would be delighted to talk to you we do not take any clients on without you first talking to the solicitor who will be carrying out your property ownership legalities in Astwood Bank.There is no ‘factory style conveyancing’ - each client is unique individual, not a case reference.
-The practices that we put you in touch with believe that the figure you are provided with for residential conveyancing in Astwood Bank should be the figure that you end up paying.
+We could not agree more - we would be pleased to talk to you we do not take any clients on without you first talking to the lawyer who will be carrying out your property ownership legalities in Astwood Bank.There is no ‘factory style conveyancing’ - each client is an important individual, not a matter reference.
+The law firms that we put you in touch with believe that the figure you are provided with for residential conveyancing in Astwood Bank should be the amount on the final invoice that you are charged.